Decalf: A Directed, Effectful Cost-Aware Logical Framework: Introduction

-In call-by-push-value, \emph{values} of (positive) type are distinguished from \emph{computations} of (negative) type.\footnote{Here borrowing terminology from polarization in proof theory to distinguish the two classes of types.} Although not all models of call-by-push-value are of this form, it is instructive to think of negative types as being the algebras for a strong monad on the category of positive types.
-Variables range over elements of positive types, which classify ``passive'' values such as booleans, numbers, tuples, and lists; computations inhabit negative types, which classify ``active'' computations, including returning values, sequencing computations, and, characteristically, functions mapping positive to negative types.
-Call-by-push-value can also accommodate type dependency more smoothly than either call-by-value or call-by-name~\citep{pedrot-tabareau:2020,vakar:2017}.

-The purpose of imposing polarity in \calf{}'s dependent type theory via call-by-push-value is to give a compositional account of cost; in particular, \calf{} instruments code with its cost by means of a write-only ``step counting'' effect, so determining the figure-of-merit for cost analysis.
-(In the case of sorting, the comparison operation is instrumented with an invocation of step counting on each usage.)
-The introduction of step counting as just described means that insertion sort and merge sort are \emph{not equal} as functions on lists, exactly because they have different costs (but see \cref{sec:intro:phase-distinction}).
-Moreover, their cost bounds can be characterized by saying, informally for the moment, that their steps counts on completion are related to the length of the input in the expected way.
+The purpose of separating values from computations is to give a compositional account of cost.
+In particular, \calf{} instruments code with its cost by means of a write-only \emph{cost counting} effect $\mstept{A}{c}{e}$ that annotates a computation $e : A$ with an additional $c : \costty$ units of cost, so determining the figure-of-merit for cost analysis.
+(In the case of sorting, the comparison operation is instrumented with this effect.)
+The value type $\costty$ is equipped with the structure of a monoid that is respected by the cost effect.